 This guide will discuss both methods, how they work and when to use them.

-Method 1: Push The Laminate Planks Back Together
+Method 1: Push The Planks Back Together

-To push the floors back together, use a floor gap fixer and a rubber mallet.
+To push the boards back together, use a floor gap fixer and a rubber mallet.
 Then, you must manually push (or pull) the separated planks back in place and use the locking mechanisms to lock them back together.

 Here is a guide for this method:

-- Once the laminate planks are close to each other, use the locking mechanism to lock the planks.
+- Once the planks are close to each other, use the locking mechanism to lock the planks.

 Using the floor gap fixer, you must move both of the planks near each other.
-You shouldn’t just move one laminate plank as it can create more gaps.
+You shouldn’t just move one plank as it can create more gaps.

-Tip: Don’t kick the laminate planks back in place using hard rubber boots.
-That’s because kicking laminate planks can damage the planks, even with rubber boots.
+Tip: Don’t kick the planks back in place using hard rubber boots.
+That’s because kicking planks can damage the planks, even with rubber boots.
 Also, you won’t get any accuracy by kicking the planks together.
 You risk compounding the problem rather than fixing the gap.

-Method 2: Remove and Reassemble The Laminate Floor
+Method 2: Remove and Reassemble The Planks

 Here is a guide to using this method: